 IPL 2020 Purple Cap Holder: Delhi Capitals' Kagiso Rabada Continues to Lead Race

-Delhi Capitals' pacer Kagiso Rabada continues to lead the race for the purple cap in IPL 2020 with 21 wickets after Kings XI Punjab beat Delhi Capitals by 5 wickets in Dubai.
+Delhi Capitals' pacer Kagiso Rabada continues to lead the race for the purple cap in IPL 2020 after Royal Challengers Bangalore beat Kolkata Knight Riders by 8 wickets in Abu Dhabi.

 - Cricketnext Staff

-IPL 2020 Purple Cap Holder: Delhi Capitals' pacer Kagiso Rabada continues to lead the race for the purple cap in IPL 2020 after Kings XI Punjab beat Delhi Capitals by 5 wickets in Dubai.
+IPL 2020 Purple Cap Holder: Delhi Capitals' pacer Kagiso Rabada continues to lead the race for the purple cap in IPL 2020 after Royal Challengers Bangalore beat Kolkata Knight Riders by 8 wickets in Abu Dhabi.
 The South African pacer has 21 wickets in 10 matches and leads second-placed Mohammed Shami by 5 wickets.

 IPL 2020 | IPL SCHEDULE | IPL POINTS TABLE